 Lecture: One hour of lecture/discussion per week.
-Lab: Two hours of lab per week.
+Lab: Two

 The theory and practice of Gas Metal Arc Welding (GMAW) and Flux Cored Arc Welding (FCAW) GMAW-Pulse transfer, GMAW-spray transfer, and FCAW-gas shielded process will be covered in this course.